-The CCD211/221 consist of the following functional elements illustrated in the Block Diagram:
+The CCD222 consists of the functional elements illustrated in the Block Diagram:

-Image Sensor Elements
+Image Sensing Elements

 Image photons pass through a transparent polycrystalline silicon gate structure and are absorbed in the silicon crystal structure creating hole-electron pairs.
-The resulting photoelectrons are collected in the photosites during the integration period; the amount of charge accumulated in each photosite is a linear function of the localized incident illumination intensity and the integration period.
+The resulting photoelectrons are collected in the photosites during the integration period.
+The amount of charge accumulated in each photosite is a linear function of the localized incident illumination intensity and the integration period.

-Vertical Analog Transport Registers
+Vertical Transport Registers